Warren Buffet: “I never regretted buying diamonds… They are a good investment”.

-Investment diamonds and stocks don’t have much in common.
-Both diamonds and stocks have the potential to generate substantial returns on investment, but other than that, they have many differences that need to be considered before choosing which investment is more appropriate for you.
+Investment diamonds and equities don’t have much in common.
+Both diamonds and equities have the potential to generate substantial investment returns, but apart from that, they have numerous differences that ought to be considered before choosing which investment is more appropriate for you.

-When you buy shares of stock, you invest in a company.
-Regardless of the business scope of the company, be it manufacturing, service provider or any other industry, your shares of stock get you a cut of the profit (if there is profit).
+When you buy equities, you invest in a company.
+Regardless of the business scope of the company, be it manufacturing, services or any other industry, your equity ownership get you a cut of the company’s profit (if there is profit) through dividend distributions.